The SolarWinds Orion SUNBURST supply-chain Attack

 The backdoor implements sophisticated functionality to communicate with the threat actor infrastructure and applies logic to determine what actions should be taken.

 As a large number of Orion servers around the world have been infected with the backdoor, the threat actor had to have a way to determine which organization was contacting the attack infrastructure to be able to select the real target of this attack.
-This logic is explained below.
+This logic is partially explained below.
+For details see the FireEye article .

 The hacked servers that received the Solarwinds backdoor periodically probe the threat actor infrastructure with a DNS query like the following: